A. S. A. Sami

-Arul Soosai Anthony Sami (1915–1998) also written as A. S. A. Samy, was an Indian director and screenwriter who worked in Tamil films.
+Arul Soosai Anthony Samy (1915–1998) was an Indian director and screenwriter who worked in Tamil films.

 Early life

 Born in 1915, A. S. A. Samy was from a devout Catholic family.
 His father had a business enterprise in Ceylon (now Sri Lanka).
 He spent his young life there and had his education in Colombo.
 He received a Bachelor of Arts (Honours) degree from the University of London.
 He started his career as a teacher in a college in Colombo.
 He studied literature of both the East and the West and showed a flair for writing plays.

 He wrote his first play Bilhanan based on a Sanscrit literature known as Bilhaniyam.
 He produced the drama and staged during his College's annual day celebrations.

 The family returned to India in late 1930s.